PSKeePass/PoShKeePass/README.md

 PSKeePass would like to thank [Jason Fossen](https://github.com/JasonFossen) for his [initial work](https://cyber-defense.sans.org/blog/2015/08/13/powershell-for-keepass-sample-script) with KeePass in PowerShell.

 ## License
-Copyright (c) John Klann, Christian Leher.
+Copyright (c) John Klann, Christian Lehrer.
 All rights reserved.
 Licensed under the MIT License.